-On Saturday, May 13th bring the kids by anytime between 10 a.m. and 2 p.m. and they’ll be able to create a potted masterpiece.
-We’ll provide the container, plants, soil, instructions and advice – and we’ll even take care of the cleaning up.
+On Saturday, June 17th bring your budding gardeners by anytime between 10 a.m. and 2 p.m. to create a potted garden.
+We’ll provide the container, plants, soil, instructions and advice – and take care of the cleaning up.
 Cost is just $8 per container.

 It’s Spring at Incahoots and the plant benches are overflowing with gorgeous flowers and foliage.
 Janet and Jennifer have been busy unloading trucks, tagging plants and getting them displayed and ready for your perusal.
 The outdoor area has never looked better!
 But you don’t have to take my word for it – come see for yourself.